K1-ZR/vscode-lsdyna/README.md

 The `.tmlanguage` file used in this package is coppied from [this repository](https://github.com/bendeaton/LS-DYNA-Sublime).

 # Settings
-You can add the following lines to 'User Settings' to hide indent guide and add 10-character wide rulers.
+You can add the following lines to `User Settings` to hide indent guide and add 10-character wide rulers.
 ```json
     "[ls-dyna]": {
         "editor.renderIndentGuides": false,